OpenZeppelin/contracts-wizard/README.md

 ## Development

-`packages/core` contains the code generation logic.
+`packages/core` contains the code generation logic for Solidity.

+`packages/core-cairo` contains the code generation logic for Cairo.

 `packages/ui` is the interface built in Svelte. `yarn dev` spins up a local server to develop the UI.